yrmvgh/yiufcrawl/FUTURE.md

 just does more immediate damage than the other elements.
 It should have a lingering effect on others.
 Maybe it's just better at area effects.
 If an enemy is damaged with fire, there's a chance it could also damage a nearby enemy (but not going any further, unlike chain lightning).
 Even simple fire bolts should have a little explosion when they hit, possibly damaging nearby enemies.

+## More intuitive auto-pickup mechanism

+The current auto-pickup menu and options in the rc file are both not powerful enough to avoid some awkwardness and inconvenience, and also somewhat hard to understand and use for new players.
+The problem is that what I want to autopickup varies based on my character combo and the stage of the game I'm in at the time.
+So I pull up the autopickup menu a few times to set things up.
+That part isn't too bad, but what if I want to pick up any long swords, but leave behind other weapons?
+What if I'm okay with picking up cursed weapons, or what if I'm not?
+There is no way to set that now, so I have to either pick up all weapons, or manually move over to any weapons and pick them up, which causes me to often miss items of value in some cases.
+Or what if you only want to pick up artifact armour, ignoring the rest?

+Maybe instead of the configuration menu, the game can just intelligently respond to what the player does.
+At the beginning, the autopickup system picks everything up.
+The player decides that he doesn't have any use for maces, so he drops the common mace that he has.
+That is automatically removed from the auto-pickup list.
+But branded and unique maces will still be picked up.
+If he then drops a mace of flaming, all maces of flaming are no longer on the auto-pickup list, but artifacts will still be picked up.
+Since all artifacts are unique, dropping an artifact will only take that exact one off of the list, other artifacts will still be picked up.
+Now if you drop an unidentified rare mace, that means you don't want any maces, so none will be picked up in the future.
+Then if you go to manually pick up a mace again, that will change your auto-pickup options too.

+This would probably just be an option: adaptive-autopickup = true  or something like that.